Best Cheap Health Insurance in Wyoming (2026)

 You can use a BCBS plan at most doctor offices and hospitals.
 This makes it easier to get medical care, especially in rural areas.
 Plus, Blue Cross Blue Shield has the cheapest rates for Gold plans in Wyoming.

-Because only three health insurance companies sell plans on HealthCare.gov in Wyoming, it's a good idea to review all the plans.
+Only two health insurance companies sell plans on HealthCare.gov in Wyoming.
 Although a smaller number of companies means fewer plan choices, it can also make it easier to compare all the options and choose the right company and plan for you.

 How much does health insurance cost in Wyoming?

-Health insurance in Wyoming costs an average of $832 per month, but the average cost if you get discounts based on your income is $80 per month.
+A Silver health insurance plan in Wyoming costs an average of $1,119 per month, but you may be able to get discounts based on your income, lowering your average cost to around $378 per month.

 Find Cheap Health Insurance Quotes in Wyoming

-- Gold plans are cheaper than Silver plans in Wyoming.
-Because they have more coverage than Silver plans and are cheaper, Gold plans are the most common plan tier in Wyoming.
+- Gold plans are cheaper, on average, than Silver plans in Wyoming.
+Because they have more coverage than Silver plans and are $59 a month cheaper, Gold plans are the most common plan tier in Wyoming.

 - Your rate will change based on your age, how many people you insure on your plan, where you live in Wyoming, what company you pick, and whether you smoke or use tobacco.

-You could pay an average of $80 per month for health insurance in Wyoming if you get discounts based on your income.
+You could pay about $378 per month, for health insurance in Wyoming if you qualify for discounts based on your income.

 Cheap Wyoming health insurance plans by city